Mika Kallio: 125cc World Championship (2001–2006)

 Kallio made his debut in the 125cc World Championship as a wildcard rider at the 2001 German Grand Prix, but did not finish the race.

 Continuing with Ajo Motorsport and the Honda RS125R for a full season in 2002, he finished in the points ten times, nine times in the top-10, with a 5th place in Jerez being the highest of the year.
 Kallio ended the season with 78 points, 11th in the rider's championship, and won Rookie of the Year, in front of fellow rookies Héctor Barberá, Andrea Dovizioso and Jorge Lorenzo.

-He started the 2003 season with Ajo Motorsport, partnering Masao Azuma, but halfway through the season, following him outperforming factory KTM rider Arnaud Vincent, the riders were switched, Kallio being promoted to Red Bull KTM, KTM's factory team.
+Kallio started the 2003 season with Ajo Motorsport, partnering Masao Azuma, but halfway through the season, following him outperforming factory KTM rider Arnaud Vincent, the riders were switched, Kallio being promoted to Red Bull KTM, KTM's factory team.
 He immediately took his career's best fourth place in Czech Republic, and scored his first ever podium in the 125cc class, a 2nd place at Sepang behind Dani Pedrosa.
 Kallio finished the year 11th in the standings, with 88 points.

 Signing 2003 Rookie of the Year Casey Stoner to partner 2002 Rookie of the Year Kallio, Red Bull KTM went all in for the 2004 season, but their bikes were full of reliability issues, Stoner being forced to retire five times, and Kallio eight times (including three times from the first six races, and five times from the last seven races of the year).
 He ended the season 10th in the championship, with 86 points.

 The 2005 season would be his breakout year.
 Stoner moved up to the 250cc category, with Gábor Talmácsi being brought in to be Kallio's new teammate.
 Kallio started the year well, with a 2nd place in Jerez, before taking his first championship pole position and victory, at the second round of the 2005 season in Estoril.
 He went on to take another pole in Shanghai but ended the race only in 11th, followed by a 3rd place in Le Mans, another pole with a retirement in Mugello, a pole position and a 3rd place in Barcelona, a fifth consecutive pole position in Assen, followed by a retirement in the race, and a sixth pole in Donnington, where he ended the race in 7th.
 Following the summer break, he scored his seventh pole position of the year in Germany, his fifth consecutive pole position, both records in the category, and followed it up with a dominant win, setting fastest lap as well.
 His pole position streak was halted by main championship rival Thomas Lüthi in Brno, with Lüthi dominating the weekend and winning the race, Kallio coming in second.
 The two would keep exchanging blows, Kallio winning in Japan and Lüthi in second, Lüthi winning in Malaysia, Kallio finishing in second.